rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ### Part 4 - The Jenkinsfile
 > _In this exercise we'll use pipeline-as-code to create a pipeline in Jenkins_

-1. Open up your `todolist` application in your cloud ide and move to the `Jenkinsfile` in the root of the project.
+1. Open up your `todolist` application in your cloud IDE and move to the `Jenkinsfile` in the root of the project.
 The high-level structure of the file is shown collapsed below.
 ![pipeline-overview](../images/exercise4/pipeline-overview.png)
 Some of the key things to note:
     * `pipeline {}` is how all declarative Jenkins pipelines begin.